Lactation in the Workplace

 - Contact one of the medical suppliers listed below.
 Please have your insurance card and prescription available when you call.

-- VDT Turning Point @ Grogan's: (859) 254-6661 (offices are located on Virginia Avenue).
+- VDT Turning Point @ Grogan's: (859) 254-6661 (1016 South Broadway at Virginia Avenue, Lexington).
 For ease of service, you can also fill out and fax THIS form to the number listed on the document BEFORE you call Grogan's.

 3. The medical supplier will ship the new breast pump to you or will provide options for pick-up.